aaronczichon/website/site/src/content/blog/33-location-plugin-2.md

 ## What’s new?

-Most importantly, I now created a dedicated website and documentation for the plugin which can be found [here] (https://obsidian-location.czichon.cloud/).
+Most importantly, I now created a dedicated website and documentation for the plugin which can be found [here](https://obsidian-location.czichon.cloud/).
 This side contains the documentation of v1.x and the current documentation of version 2 as well.
 We now have support for some commands, so that you don’t have to manually add e.g. location from your clipboard.
 You can also change various settings via commands instead clicking through the settings panel.

 The most awaited feature actually is now also available as a preview: Interactive Maps!